Joseph II, Holy Roman Emperor: Memory and legacy

 The Austrian-born American scholar Saul K. Padover reached a wide American public with his colorful The Revolutionary Emperor: Joseph II of Austria (1934).
 Padover celebrated Joseph's radicalism, saying his "war against feudal privileges" made him one of the great "liberators of humanity".
-Joseph's failures were attributed to his impatience and lack of tact, and his unnecessary military adventures, but despite all this Padover claimed the emperor was the greatest of all Enlightenment monarchs.
+Joseph's failures were attributed to his impatience and lack of tact, and his unnecessary military adventures; but despite all this, Padover claimed the emperor was the greatest of all Enlightenment monarchs.
 While Padover depicted a sort of New Deal Democrat, Nazi historians in the 1930s made Joseph a precursor of Adolf Hitler.

 A new era of historiography began in the 1960s.
-American Paul Bernard rejected the German national, radical, and anticlerical images of Joseph and instead emphasized long-run continuities.
+American Paul Bernard rejected the German national, radical, and anticlerical images of Joseph and instead emphasized long-running continuities.
 He argued that Joseph's reforms were well suited to the needs of the day.
 Many failed because of economic backwardness and Joseph's unfortunate foreign policy.
 British historian Tim Blanning stressed profound contradictions inherent in his policies that made them a failure.
 For example, Joseph encouraged small-scale peasant holdings, thus retarding economic modernization that only the large estates could handle.
-French historian Jean Berenger concludes that despite his many setbacks, Joseph's reign "represented a decisive phase in the process of the modernization of the Austrian Monarchy".
+French historian Jean Bérenger concludes that despite his many setbacks, Joseph's reign "represented a decisive phase in the process of the modernization of the Austrian Monarchy".
 The failures came because he "simply wanted to do too much, too fast".
 Szabo concludes that by far the most important scholarship on Joseph is by Derek Beales, appearing over three decades and based on exhaustive searches in many archives.
 Beales looks at the emperor's personality, with its arbitrary behavior and mixture of affability and irascibility.
 Beales shows that Joseph genuinely appreciated Mozart's music and greatly admired his operas.
 Like most other scholars, Beales has a negative view of Joseph's foreign policies.
 Beales finds that Joseph was despotic in the sense of transgressing established constitutions and rejecting sound advice, but not despotic in the sense of any gross abuse of power.

 Popular memory

 Joseph's image in popular memory has been varied.
-After his death there were many monuments to him built by the central government across his lands.
-The first Czechoslovak Republic tore down the monuments when it became independent in 1918.
+After his death the central government built many monuments to him across his lands.
+On independence in 1918, the first Czechoslovak Republic tore down the monuments.
 While the Czechs credited Joseph II with educational reforms, religious toleration, and the easing of censorship, they condemned his policies of centralization and Germanization that they blamed for causing a decline in Czech culture.

-The Budapest District of Józsefváros was named for the Emperor in 1777 and bears this name up to the present.